AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 +++**`referrer`**

-The [Referrer](/help/components/dimensions/referrer.md) dimension.
+The Referrer dimension.
 Note that while `referrer` uses a data type of varchar(255), `post_referrer` uses a data type of varchar(244).

+{{#cja-df-post}}

 +++

 +++**`ref_domain`**

-The [Referring domain](/help/components/dimensions/referring-domain.md) dimension.
+The Referring domain dimension.
 Based on the `referrer` column.

 +++

 +++**`ref_type`**

 A numeric ID that represents the type of referral for the hit.
-Used in the [Referrer type](/help/components/dimensions/referrer-type.md) dimension.<br>1: Inside your site<br>2: Other web sites<br>3: Search engines<br>4: Hard drive<br>5: USENET<br>6: Typed/Bookmarked (no referrer)<br>7: Email<br>8: No JavaScript<br>9: Social Networks<br>10: Conversational AI tools
+Used in the Referrer type dimension.<br>1: Inside your site<br>2: Other web sites<br>3: Search engines<br>4: Hard drive<br>5: USENET<br>6: Typed/Bookmarked (no referrer)<br>7: Email<br>8: No JavaScript<br>9: Social Networks<br>10: Conversational AI tools

 +++

 +++**`resolution`**

 A numeric ID that represents the resolution of the monitor.
-Used in the [Monitor resolution](/help/components/dimensions/monitor-resolution.md) dimension.
+Used in the Monitor resolution dimension.
 Uses `resolution.tsv` lookup table.

 +++

 +++**`search_engine`**

 A numeric ID that represents the search engine that referred the visitor to your site.
-Used in [Search Engine](/help/components/dimensions/search-engine.md) dimensions.
+Used in Search Engine dimensions.
 References the `search_engines.tsv` lookup table.

+{{#cja-df-post}}

 +++

 +++**`search_page_num`**

-Used by the [All Search Page Rank](/help/components/dimensions/all-search-page-rank.md) dimension.
+Used by the All Search Page Rank dimension.
 Indicates which page of search results that your site appeared on before the user clicked through to your site.

 +++